solidusio/solidus/guides/shipments/shipping.md

 With the above configuration, a customer shipping to the US would see the USPS Ground shipping option presented to them at checkout, while a customer shipping to the EU would see the FedEx option.
 Shipping rate would be calculatd at checkout according to the calculator rules.

-### Advanced Setup
+### Advanced setup

-Consider you sell products to a single zone (US) and you ship from 2 locations (Stock Locations):
+Consider you sell products to a single zone (U.S.) and you ship from 2 locations (Stock Locations):

-* New York
+- New York
-* Los Angeles
+- Los Angeles

 and you work with 3 carriers (Shipping Methods):

-* FedEx
+- FedEx
-* DHL
+- DHL
-* US postal service
+- US postal service

 and your products can be classified into 3 Shipping Categories:

-* Light
+- Light
-* Regular
+- Regular
-* Heavy
+- Heavy

 and their pricing is as follow:

 FedEx charges:

-* $10 for all light items regardless of how many you have
+- $10 for all light items regardless of how many you have
-* $2 per regular item
+- $2 per regular item
-* $20 for the first heavy item and $15 for each additional one
+- $20 for the first heavy item and $15 for each additional one

 DHL charges:

-* $5 per item if it's light or regular
+- $5 per item if it's light or regular
-* $50 per item if it's heavy
+- $50 per item if it's heavy

 USPS charges:

-* $8 per item if it's light or regular
+- $8 per item if it's light or regular
-* $20 per item if it's heavy
+- $20 per item if it's heavy

 To achieve this setup you need the following configuration:

-* 4 Shipping Categories: Default, Light, Regular and Heavy
+- 4 Shipping Categories: Default, Light, Regular and Heavy
-* 3 Shipping Methods (Settings -> Shipping -> Shipping Methods): FedEx, DHL, USPS
+- 3 Shipping Methods (Settings -> Shipping -> Shipping Methods): FedEx, DHL, USPS
-* 2 Stock Locations (Settings -> Shipping -> Stock Locations): New York, Los Angeles
+- 2 Stock Locations (Settings -> Shipping -> Stock Locations): New York, Los Angeles

 |S. Category / S. Method|DHL|FedEx|USPS|
 |---:|---:|---:|---:|